 Jake has recently been released from prison and the brothers find themselves on “a mission from God” to save the orphanage that raised them.
-As with Happy’s grandmother’s place, the orphanage is set to be closed due to the orphanage’s inability to pay their taxes.
+The orphanage is set to be closed due to the orphanage’s inability to pay its taxes.

-Oh, and some many car crashes.
+Oh, and so many car crashes.
 So many.

 1. Happy Gilmore

-So somehow it’s been over twenty years since this Adam Sandler gem was released.
+So somehow it’s been twenty-five years since this Adam Sandler gem was released.
 That’s unfortunate.
 It makes me feel old.
 It also makes me long for a time when Sandler made movies I wanted to watch, although I’m totally cool with the Hotel Transylvania movies in case anyone was wondering.

 But as for taxes, Sandler’s character Happy Gilmore is a failed hockey player who discovers an uncanny knack for wacking the holy hell out of a golf ball.
 This coincides with the discovery that his sweet old grandmother has failed to pay taxes for several years, resulting in the bank taking her house.
 Gilmore sets out to raise the money she owes by playing in golf tournaments, befriending Carl Weathers, fighting both an alligator and Bob Barker, and eventually hooking up with Claire from Modern Family.